Overview

 flag when running the pipeline.
 This helps keep outputs and temporary data organized.

-mkdir $HOME/methylseq_project
+mkdir $HOME/methylseq

-cd $HOME/methylseq_project
+cd $HOME/methylseq

-3. Prepare Sample Sheet
+2. Prepare a Sample Sheet

 sample,fastq_1,fastq_2,replicate